Battle of Novi (1799): Forces

+Allied Army

 Kray's corps was divided into two Austrian divisions under Bellegarde and Peter Karl Ott von Bátorkéz.
 The brigade commanders were Friedrich Joseph Anton von Bellegarde, Friedrich Heinrich von Gottesheim, Ferdinand Minckwitz and Alexander Friedrich von Seckendorff.
 Except for the last-named, it is not clear in which division the brigadiers served.
 Ott's left division included three battalions each of the Deutschmeister Nr.
 4, Terzy Nr.
 16 and Mittrowsky Nr.
 40 Infantry Regiments, two battalions of the Vukassovich Nr.
 48 Infantry Regiment, one battalion of the Szluiner Grenz Infantry Regiment Nr.
 4, and six squadrons of the Archduke John Dragoon Regiment Nr.
 3. Ott commanded 9,979 infantry and 906 cavalry for a total of 10,885.

 Bellegarde's division consisted of three battalions each of the Sztáray Nr.
 33 and Nádasdy Nr.
 39 Infantry Regiments, two battalions each of the Huff Nr.
 8, Kheul Nr.
 10, Gyulai Nr.
 32 and Lattermann Nr.
 45 Infantry Regiments, six squadrons of the Kaiser Dragoon Regiment Nr.
 1 and eight squadrons of the Archduke Joseph Hussar Regiment Nr.
 2. This force numbered 11,796 foot and 1,724 horse or a strength of 13,520 troops.
 To Bellegarde's right was a screening force under Seckendorff which was made up of two battalions of the Oranien Nr.
 15 Infantry Regiment, one battalion of the Szluiner Grenz and three squadrons of the Hussar Regiment Nr.
 5. The screening force counted 2,491 infantry and 524 cavalry or a total of 3,015 soldiers.
 Kray wielded a total of 27,420 troops in his large corps.